 3. Arun Jaitley seems to get lesser brickbats

-In fact from our past experience with Firstpost, we can say not only is it critical of Modi on many occasions, sometimes it has relied on pure lies to defame Modi.
-In this post from April 2015, Firstpost decided to use an NGO’s proposal to rename Delhi, to slander Modi by calling what they claimed were “his actions”, reminiscent of “Stalinist-era revisionism“.
+In fact, from our past experience with Firstpost, we can say not only is it critical of Modi on many occasions, sometimes it has relied on pure lies to defame Modi.
+In this post from April 2015, Firstpost decided to use an NGO’s proposal to rename Delhi, to slander Modi by calling what they claimed was “his actions”, reminiscent of “Stalinist-era revisionism“.
 So not only has Firstpost been open about skewering Modi, it has done this without being truthful too.

 So is the directive issued by Firstpost board only Arun Jaitley specific?
 And is this “don’t criticize Arun Jaitley policy” only Firstpost specific?
 What separates Jaitley from Shah and Modi is while Shah and Modi are rank outsiders to the Lutyens world and have been the Media’s favourite punching bags for a decade now, Jaitley is considered to be one of Lutyens’ own.
 Social Media has been filled with rumours and displeasure about Jaitley’s alleged closeness to many media outlets and personalities, who have been known to be anti-BJP or anti-Modi.
-So is a no-attack-on-Jaitley policy beings old as something else?
+So is a no-attack-on-Jaitley policy being old as something else?